 Jean lives in Southern Maryland (the heart of Blue Crab country).
 She’s planning to ‘attack’ the Virginia Cap2Cap Century Ride on 12th May 2018 for her Longest Ride Challenge.
 She would dearly love to cross the Atlantic and join Idai, but alas, she will only be there in spirit for the Double End-to-End!

 Jeanne’s longest ride was 163km (102-miles) back in March 2015.
 She had an accident 2 months later with a car and finally felt she could attempt it again towards the end of 2017.
 She completed a ride of 166km (103.8-miles) on 28th February 2018 to become the first person listed in the 2018 Longest Ride Challenge to accomplish their lifetime longest ride goal!
 Well done Jeanne!!!

-Jeff’s goal in 2018 is to ride 184km (115-miles) in a single ride.
+Jeff L. has set himself the goal in 2018 of riding 184km (115-miles) in a single ride.
 It will be his longest ride on any bike.

-Jim’s goal is to exceed his prior longest ride of 703km by joining for half of Idai’s Double End-to-End ride (that’s a full 1,350km/850-miles ‘JOGLE’ End-to-End ride, just to be clear)!
-He looks forward the camaraderie and to seeing a lot of the UK he’s not been to before.
+Jim’s goal is to exceed his prior longest ride of 703km by joining one half of Idai’s Double End-to-End ride.
+He looks forward the camaraderie and also to seeing a lot more of the UK.